farcasterxyz/docs/docs/reference/contracts/key-registry.md

 | batchSize  | `uint256` (optional)                 | Batch size for pagination           |

 ::: warning
 Don't call this onchain!
 This function is very expensive for users with many keys, since it copies the entire key set to memory.
-It's meant to be called by offchain tools, not by other smart contracts.
+It's meant to be called by offchain tools, not by other contracts.
 :::

 ## keyDataOf